COVID-19 may trigger new diabetes, experts say

 According to the researchers, assessing routinely collected clinical data can help examine insulin secretory capacity, insulin resistance, and autoimmune antibody status to understand how COVID-19 related diabetes develops, its natural history, and best management.

-“We are calling on the international medical community to rapidly share relevant clinical observations that can help answer these questions,” Zimmet said. (agencies)
+“We are calling on the international medical community to rapidly share relevant clinical observations that can help answer these questions,” Zimmet said.
+(PTI)

 COVID-19 may trigger new diabetes, experts say